-The United States Pharmacopeia and The National Formulary (USP–NF) is a book of public pharmacopeial standards.
-It contains standards for (chemical and biological drug substances, dosage forms, and compounded preparations), excipients, medical devices, and dietary supplements.
+The United States Pharmacopeia and The National Formulary (USP–NF) is a book of public pharmacopeial standards for chemical and biological drug substances, dosage forms, compounded preparations, excipients, medical devices, and dietary supplements.

 USP–NF is a combination of two compendia, the United States Pharmacopeia (USP) and the National Formulary (NF).
 Monographs for drug substances, dosage forms, and compounded preparations are featured in the USP.
 Monographs for dietary supplements and ingredients appear in a separate section of the USP.
 Excipient monographs are in the NF.